SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 - With directness and efficiency
 - When conversations would be beneficial
-- When there is a knowledge or requirepments gap
+- When there is a knowledge or requirements gap

 But, you also want to be sure that there aren't problems such as: